Family Interviewed Internet Filtering

 We also spoke with Heather about her family’s experience transitioning from homeschooling to PALCS.
 She explained that they first came to the decision to stop homeschooling because it became too easy to skip the difficult assignments and move on to the next subject.
-They were looking for more accountability in their students’ academic world and wanted to enroll them in a more formal school, yet they did not want to give up the flexibility they were use to coming from a homeschool environment.
+They were looking for more accountability in their students’ academic world.
+The had a desire to enroll them in a more formal school.
+However, they did not want to give up the flexibility they were use to coming from a homeschool environment.
 They decided that Cyber School would give them the best of both worlds, a quality education with room for flexibility.
 As they researched different PA cyber schools, they found PALCS and decided that it was the right school for them.
 “My boys really liked that PALCS offered a coding class elective.
 None of the other cyber schools did,” said Heather.

 When the Lackey family first enrolled at PALCS, Simeon had just been diagnosed with ADHD and a math learning disability.
-The special education department at PALCS worked with Heather to develop a plan to help Simeon with his math, and his math scores and ability dramatically improved within his first year at PALCS.
+The special education department at PALCS worked with Heather to develop a plan to help Simeon with his math.
+As a result, his math scores and ability dramatically improved within his first year at PALCS.
 “I love PALCS.
-I like that field trips are included as part of the curriculum and I love the special ed department,” exclaimed Heather.
+I like that field trips are included as part of the curriculum.
+And I love the special ed department,” exclaimed Heather.

-We would like to thank Heather and the Lackey Family for taking the time to speak with us about Circle and their experiences!
+We thank Heather and the Lackey Family for taking the time to speak with us about Circle and their experiences!
 We are so happy to have them in our PALCS community!
 Click here to see their interview on Channel 6 Action News.